wso2/docs-is/en/docs/sample-use-cases/self-sign-up.md

-# Self Sign-up
+# Self Sign-Up

-Follow the instructions given here to to try out user self sign-up.
+Follow the instructions given here to try out user self sign-up.

 ## Problem Scenario

 Cameron realizes that allowing the new employees to self sign-up to Pickup web applications will speed up the onboarding process.
-As a result Cameron sets self sign-up up for Pickup HR using WSO2 Identity Server.
+As a result, Cameron sets self sign-up for Pickup HR using WSO2 Identity Server.

 ## Prerequisites